Pickle99/ecommerce-embed-store/README.md

 DATABASE_URL="postgresql://postgres:231289@postgres/EcwidPostgresDB"

-you can just copy-paste it if you want to run from docker, if not change it accordingly for local
+you can just copy-paste it (DATABASE_URL) if you want to run from docker, if not change it accordingly for local

 ECWID_STORE_ID=<YOUR_STORE_ID>